Magdi Allam: Views and opinions

-But Allam also argues that all hosting countries must demand respect for its rules and regulations.
+But Allam also argued that all hosting countries must demand respect for its rules and regulations.
 He firmly believes in an immigration based on "Non solo diritti, ma anche doveri" (not only rights, but duties as well), reciprocal respect for a better society of social enrichment.

-Against the "Clash of civilizations" theory

 After the 9/11 attacks he commented against the clash of civilizations theory, and denounced the idea of a monolithic Islam, intrinsically extremist at its core and naturally driven to expansionism and extremism (a thesis he would come to embrace a few months later):

 Q: Will there be a clash of civilizations?

 This thesis is based on the idea that Islam is a monolithic reality, with an integralistic identity, and a deep-rooted inclination toward expansionism.
 In reality both Islam as a faith and Muslims as individuals are [to be understood as a plurality].
 However, the risk of an ideological confrontation could come true if Muslims feel they are the indiscriminate target of the West's reaction.
 Thus the eventual consolidation of Muslims on radical positions would be a gift given to Bin Laden.

-Later conservative views (2003-Today)

 Before converting to Christianity, Magdi Cristiano Allam was raised as a Muslim.
 He made the pilgrimage to Mecca, with his deeply religious mother in 1991.
 In his autobiography Vincere la paura (Conquering Fear), Cristiano Allam acknowledges thinking about conversion to Christianity on moving to Italy.

 Starting from the end of 2002, Allam gradually assumed virtually opposite opinions on most issues related to Islamic world and Middle-East.
 He accused Italy and the West of ignoring the dangers of an imminent "Islamization" of the society, and a possible Jihad in Europe.